matt-wigg/soccer-stats/README.md

 # Soccer Stats
-A soccer tracking application for following your favourite clubs around the world.
+A React-based application for following and tracking your favourite soccer clubs around the world.

 ## Table of Contents